Skip to content

 On May 9, 2009, Jeremy Mayfield received his 1st NASCAR suspension after testing positive for methamphetamine.
 The talented Owensboro native would eventually receive a 2nd and final suspension.

-On May 9, 2018, Ashland native Gina Haskell addressed Congress to convince 50 Senators to confirm her as the 1st female and 1st career operations officer to head the C.I.A .
+On May 9, 2018, Ashland native Gina Haskell addressed Congress to convince 50 Senators to confirm her as the 1st female and 1st career operations officer to head the C.I.A.
 Rand Paul vehemently opposed President Trump’s nominee.
-During the hearings, she promised not to torture prisoners as they did in George Bush’s administration.
-Two Elephants voted against Gina, and five Donkeys voted yes.
+During the hearings, she promised not to torture prisoners as she did in George Bush’s administration.
+Two Elephants voted against Gina, and five Donkeys voted yes to grant the nomination.

 May 9, 2021, Churchill Downs suspended Bob Baffert from their property hours after Baffert informed the press that Medina Spirit’s blood sample had an overage of medication.